clarify/clarify-go/README.md

 ## Risk of breaking changes

-This SDK is following [semantic versioning][semver].
-The SDK is currently in a v0 state, which means that we reserver the right to introduce breaking changes in MINOR releases.
+This SDK is following [Semantic Versioning][semver].
+The SDK is currently in a v0 state, which means that we reserver the right to introduce breaking changes without increasing the MAJOR number.

 ## Features

-This SDK is currently written for [Clarify API v1.0][docs-v1], and include the following features:
+This SDK is currently written for [Clarify API v1.1beta2][docs-v1.1beta2], and include the following features:

 - Compose Clarify data frames using the `data` sub-package.
 - Write signal meta-data to Clarify with `client.SaveSignals`.
 See [example](examples/save_signals/).